Balance – The Forgotten Sunnah

 The Power of Time:

 In my opinion the bread and butter of Islamic actions, the notion of balance and moderation has never resonated so much as it does today.
 One could argue the shift in dichotomy has allowed for a growing void in Islam today, which only seems to be getting bigger.
-No matter how much we binge watch our fav Netflix shows, obsess over our gym gains or aimlessly waste our days away; unable to recall what the day’s events entailed exactly – a sense of accomplishment seems like a reach, only for us to then proclaim, “There’s always tomorrow”.
+No matter how much we binge watch our fav Netflix shows, obsess over our gym gains or aimlessly waste our days away, unable to recall what the day’s events entailed exactly – a sense of accomplishment seems like a reach, only for us to then proclaim, “There’s always tomorrow”.

-”Take advantage of five matters before five other matters: your youth before you become old; your health, before you fall sick; your wealth, before you become poor; your free time before you become preoccupied, and your life, before your death.”
+Only tomorrow is promised to no man.
+A key hadith that emphasizes this is when the Prophet stated: ”Take advantage of five matters before five other matters: your youth before you become old; your health, before you fall sick; your wealth, before you become poor; your free time before you become preoccupied, and your life, before your death.”

 (Narrated by Ibn Abbas in the Mustadrak of Hakim & Musnad Imam Ahmad.
 Sahih)